 I needed more feedback from the people in my community.

-I asked the Simple Pin Collective members in the Facebook group to weigh in on two things.
+I asked them to weigh in on two things.

 What words would they use to describe our teaching?